highRES-model/highRES-Europe-PreProc-WF/Existing_capacities-WF/ExistingCap.md

 ```
 The resulting shape files are located in `intermediate_data/nuts2/shapes/` of the highRES-Europe WF.

-Once the input processing step is complete, the path to the `europe_onshore.geojson` and `europe_offshore.geojson` files can be defined in the Snakamake file (`workflow/Snakefile`):
+Once the input processing step is complete, the path to the `europe_onshore.geojson` and `europe_offshore.geojson` files can be defined in the config file (`config/config.yaml`):

 ```
 # Shape files
-onshore_shapefile_path = "../../highRES-Europe-WF/intermediate_data/nuts2/shapes/europe_onshore.geojson"
+  onshore_shapefile_path: "resources/europe_onshore.geojson"
-offshore_shapefile_path = "../../highRES-Europe-WF/intermediate_data/nuts2/shapes/europe_offshore.geojson"
+  offshore_shapefile_path: "resources/europe_offshore.geojson"
 ```

 ### Getting techno-economic dataset